nancy-mahmoud/pattern-recognition-project/README.md

-# PhishGuard — URL Threat Detector 🛡️
+# Phishing URL Detector

-PhishGuard is an AI-powered Phishing URL Detection System that analyzes websites in real-time to determine whether they are legitimate or potential phishing threats.
+An AI-powered Phishing URL Detection System that analyzes websites in real-time to determine whether they are legitimate or potential phishing threats.
 It combines a robust rule-based typosquatting detection engine with a trained Machine Learning model (Random Forest Classifier) to provide accurate, confidence-based verdicts.

 ## Features